SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ```

-!!note Changing the `windowIcon` method will affect all open windows, as the taskbar is periodically refreshed.
+""Notes"" Changing the `windowIcon` method will affect all open windows, as the taskbar is periodically refreshed.
 This refreshing is also why `windowIcon:` can be sent before or after the window has been opened.

 ### Setting the about text

 To set the about text of a window, either override the `aboutText` method of the corresponding
-`ComposableModel` so that it returns the new about text, or send the instance the `aboutText:` message before opening, for example like below.
+`SpPresenter` so that it returns the new about text, or send the instance the `aboutText:` message before opening, for example like below.

 ```
 | we |